gdraheim/docker-mirror-packages-repo/DEVGUIDE.md

 * `make style`
 *  check docker_mirror.tests.py if tests for new distro versions were added
 * `make check` # unittests for docker_mirror.py and dockerdir.py
+* check version tables
+   * BASE and ALMA in ./centos-docker-mirror.py
+   * DIST in ./ubuntu-docker-mirror.py
+   * OPENSUSE in ./opensuse-docker-mirror.py
+   * copy over to ./docker_mirror.py
 * `make uninstall` # may fail as "not installed"
 * `make install`
 * `make uninstall`